webrecorder/browsertrix-old/README.md

 * `browsertrix crawl remove-all` for stopping and removing all crawls.

 See `browsertrix crawl -h` for a complete reference of available commands.

+## Full Text Search

+Browsertrix now includes a prototype integration with Apache Solr.
+Text is extracted for each page, after taking a screenshot, and ingested into Solr.
+The extracted text (as provided via raw DOM text nodes) from all frames, as well as the title, and url are indexed in Solr using default schema.
+(This is likely to evolve as well).

+The search is available for each collection via the pywb replay interface at: `http://localhost:8180/<coll_id>`

+The replay interface currently includes a list of pages, screenshot (if enabled) and ability to search the collection.

+(Note: solr data is stored in the `./solr` volume, and may require a permission adjustment on certain systems via `chmod a+w ./solr`)

 ## Browser Profiles